eluv-io/contracts-evm-builds/README.md

 * add a new `version` in the configuration
 * run `./build.sh -latest`

-**Note:** The config file needs have all the versions of contracts, in order to keep the package handling events handle both old and new versions.
+**Note:** The config file needs to have all the versions of contracts, in order to keep the event maps handle both old and new versions.

 ## tagging